 Have we got the Basics right in Aged care Catering?

-A new era of aged care has begun and “Catering” is one of the key area of focus.
-Majority of aged care providers are working continuously towards providing best possible “catering services” to their residents.
-More choices for each meal service, personalised menus, modern twist on traditional dishes, flexible meal service times, breakfast buffet, in room service (optional), fancy dining room designs, elegant table set up… list goes on.
+A new era of aged care has begun and “Catering” is one of the key areas of focus.
+The majority of aged care providers are working continuously towards providing best possible “catering services” to their residents.
+More choices for each meal service, personalised menus, modern twist on traditional dishes, flexible meal service times, breakfast buffet, optional in room service, fancy dining room designs, elegant table set up… the list goes on.

 Having said that, in the end it all comes down to what’s been served on a plate (Presentation & Taste) and how it’s been served (Service).
 If the food isn’t cooked and served right, everything else around it just doesn’t make sense.
 We must remember that a nicely cooked meal and friendly service from a food truck on a street can also fall into category for a great dinner out.
 Somehow, from my experience I have seen that focus is moving away from the basic of “Good Food – Served Well”.
 Aged care catering emphasis so much on the luxuries of dining experience and introducing new ways / means of service that I almost don’t see the management noticing the ground level concerns.